| Artist's rendition of the holy throne of God as John saw it |

-We rarely here the word “holy” word in the church any more.
-Most believers in Jesus Christ treat it as old-fashioned and obsolete.
+We rarely hear the word “holy” in the church any more.
+Very few preachers are preaching about holiness.
+Most believers in Jesus Christ treat this topic as old-fashioned and obsolete.
 But it is not obsolete.
-In fact, this word appears 581 times in the Bible, including the New Testament!
+In fact, the word "holy" appears 581 times in the Bible, and "holiness" appears 21 times, including the New Testament!
 Let’s look at a few of the Scriptures about this.

 God is Holy